codigoisaac/codigoisaac/README.md

 I am currently learning more about Node.js, Git and operating systems. 🤓

-In my spare time, I like to meditate, study, play the bass guitar, practice calisthenics and be with nature. 🧘‍♂️ 🧠 🎸 💪 🌳
+Besides programming, I like to meditate, study, play the bass guitar, practice calisthenics and be with nature. 🧘‍♂️ 🧠 🎸 💪 🌳

 My Stack: